curi0sity-sys/mattijs.id/README.md

       <li>Add Mac OS hacking certs and a whole bunch of other shit</li>
     </ul>
   </li>
   <li>Home media server: I need a plexamp setup with redis or dragonfly cache behind it.
 So music is loaded instantly into memory.
-Or the fasted in memory cache available with its settings to about 120GB.</li> #later
+Or the fasted in memory cache available with its settings to about 120GB.</li>
   <li>Zerosec.nl (own company in a bit) A single page website which has yet to be made, will be put into a docker and live in the same K8s cluster.</li> # later.
 </ul>